Tirathgarh Waterfalls Chhattisgarh

 Tirathgarh Waterfalls is in Chhattisgarh state, India.
 Tirathgarh Waterfalls in Chhattisgarh is also called ‘Milky Fall’ because of the color of the fall as it gives the impression of the color of milk as it is falls from 100 meters height as a three tier fall.

-Water falls from a nearby lake at more than 300 feet height on the river Mugabaha amid the lush green forests which is the beauty of the falls.
+Water falls from a nearby lake at more than 300 feet height on the river Mugabaha amid the lush green forests is the beauty of the falls.
 Chitrakoot Falls is a nearby falls in Bastar district.

-How do I Go to Tirathgarh Waterfalls in Chhattisgarh?
+How Do I Go to Tirathgarh Waterfalls in Chhattisgarh?

 Tirathgarh Waterfalls Chhattisgarh is at a distance of 38 kilometrs from the Jagdalpur city, an hour drive, in Bastar district in the Eco-tourism area of Kanger Valley National Park.
 Jagdalpur is well connected to cities like Hyderabad and Raipur by bus and to visakhapatnam by train on the Kirandul Vishakhapattnam Line.
 Raipur is at about 285 kilometers from the Tirathgarh falls.
 Tirathgarh Waterfalls is on the state highway connecting Jagdalpur and Sukma.